JihanePett/bonjovi/README.md

 Once logged in as a superuser, I will be interested in adding a product, editing an existing one, updating and deleting if products are out of stock. and also making sure all the images load properly before logging out safely.

+## Wireframes
+Please find my wireframes in the media folder under New Project.pdf

 ## Features
 **Branded design and easy navigation:** the jbj boutique is easy to navigate to, the products are displayed in cards where all details ie price are available, when a user click on the product image, it brings them to an individual product detail page they can select the size when appropriate, the quantities and